 This set of tests evaluated how well the defrost by weight function worked on each appliance.
-We tested by defrosting a 1 lb roll of ground turkey and a frozen bulk muffin.
+We scored the LG's performance by defrosting a roll of ground turkey and a frozen muffin.
 We also compared the different defrost functions and features available on each machine, though we placed much less significance on that compared to actual defrosting performance.

 The LG did about average at defrosting the roll of ground turkey, estimating that it would take 6:40 to adequately defrost based on the weight.
 It notifies you to stop and flip the roll at the halfway point as well.
 After being heated, about 9.1 ounces were completely defrosted, easily scraping off the slightly frozen center.
 This semi-frozen center took a little bit of effort to break apart, but it was still doable.
 This model didn't cook any of the pieces, though it was on the verge, with some very warm pieces.